 To display video contents more comprehensively, the picture-in-picture technology is usually used to present images from different angles at the same time.
 A computer-generated video indicating the picture-in-picture scenario is illustrated below.

-Source video:
+Source video without film grain: